hellbox/srob-migration/content/reviews/whose-streets-our-streets!.md

 name = "Whose streets?
 Our streets!" title = "Whose streets?
-Our streets!" dek = "Why is it so hard to successfully tell a story about the 1999 WTO protests?" type = "Review"facebookauto = "Why is it so hard to successfully tell a story about the 1999 WTO protests?" twitterauto = "Why is it so hard to successfully tell a story about the 1999 WTO protests?" reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/your-heart-is-a-muscle-the-size-of-a-fist.md"]
+Our streets!" dek = "Why is it so hard to successfully tell a story about the 1999 WTO protests?" type = "Review" facebookauto = "Why is it so hard to successfully tell a story about the 1999 WTO protests?" twitterauto = "Why is it so hard to successfully tell a story about the 1999 WTO protests?" reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/your-heart-is-a-muscle-the-size-of-a-fist.md"]